 The best way to solve this issue is to make sure all users keep the door of the microwave open after use to allow for the appliance to properly air.
 If your microwave has already rusted it is best to dispose of it in a proper manner and buy a new one.

 Damaged fire extinguishers

 This is an uncommon failure but we feel it is important to highlight the issue as a fire extinguisher failure can be dangerous.
-A failure such as the one on the photo below can happen if your fire extinguishers are not checked on a yearly basis.
-The timeframe for fire extinguisher testing is the same as PAT Testing, with annual checks required.
+A failure such as the one on the photo to the left can happen if your fire extinguishers are not checked on a yearly basis.
+The time frame for fire extinguisher testing is the same as PAT Testing, with annual checks required.

 Equiptest can help with all your testing needs

 It is paramount that every business and building has up-to-standard and properly working health and safety features.
 Luckily this is where we can help.
 We can ensure that all your appliances are safe for use, and that your business is following statutory compliance rules.

 A big advantage for our customers is that we are a one stop compliance shop, covering all electrical testing and compliance.
 We not only offer PAT testing and Fixed wire testing but various fire safety maintenance and testing.
 We can test and service fire extinguishers, fire alarms, wet and dry risers, fire hydrants and emergency lighting.
 We can also install and service sprinkler systems and smoke ventilation.
 We can even offer help with lightning protection for your building.
 With such a diverse range of services we can help you with any of your electrical or testing needs.